connorvalentine/deep-music-visualizer/README.md

 All features of the visualizer are available as input parameters.
 Each parameter and option are described below.

+In this fork, I have added inputs and outputs folders to help with organization.

+Be careful to name your output file so that you don't accidentally overwrite previous works.

 ## Options

 ### -d: use disk